Archie Scott Brown: Career

-Early life

-Scott Brown took up motor sport early in life after his father built him a small car to aid his mobility.
-His first competitive race was in 1951, in his own MG roadster, bought using a small legacy.
-As his reputation grew, his name became closely linked with that of Brian Lister, initially driving Lister's Tojeiro special, and later in sports racing cars built by Lister himself, and bearing his name.
-Scott Brown enjoyed much success driving Lister-Jaguars – the famous Knobblys.
-Known for his courageous driving style, he was often to be seen in corners getting his Lister very sideways indeed.
-Asked about the possibility of the Lister's brakes failing completely, he responded that he would "carry on without them, old boy".
-Over the few years he was in the sport, he developed a fierce but good-natured rivalry with rising American driving talent Masten Gregory.

 Death

-Scott Brown was mortally injured on 18 May 1958 during an accident in a sports car race at Spa-Francorchamps, driving a Lister Knobbly and duelling for the lead with Masten Gregory driving the Ecurie Ecosse Lister Jaguar.
-Battling hard with Gregory, they swapped the lead between them inches apart.
+Scott Brown was fatally injured on 18 May 1958 during a sports car race at Spa-Francorchamps, driving a Lister Knobbly and duelling for the lead with Masten Gregory driving an Ecurie Ecosse Lister Jaguar.
+Battling hard, they swapped the lead between them, inches apart.
 The competition was so fierce that Scott Brown dented his car's nose on the rear of the Ecosse car on lap three.
-With Scott Brown leading on lap six, they arrived at Blanchimont, then in the Clubhouse bend (where Richard Seaman had died in 1939), to find the track slick with rain; the right-hand front wheel of the Lister hit a road sign, snapping the track rod and causing a disastrous accident.
-Scott Brown died in hospital (Heusy) the following day, less than a week after his 31st birthday.
+With Scott Brown leading on lap six, they arrived at Blanchimont, then in the Clubhouse bend (where Richard Seaman had died in 1939), found the track slick with rain; the right-hand front wheel of the Lister hit a road sign, snapping the track rod and causing a disastrous accident.
+Scott Brown died in hospital at Heusy the following day, less than a week after his 31st birthday.